 In April 2020, the University donated 10,000 pounds of food to Family Services Association of Redlands and 3,000 pounds of food to Inland Harvest to replenish stocks that have been depleted due to the growing need to combat hunger within the region.

 The University’s athletic training staff also donated personal protection equipment from their existing supplies to Redlands Community Hospital.

-Yes, in recognition of the importance of providing direct assistance to our employees during this time, U of R President Ralph W. Kuncl has initiated the Employee Emergency Fund to provide financial support for employees whose households face urgent, unanticipated needs.
+Yes, the Employee Emergency Fund provides financial support for employees whose households face urgent, unanticipated needs.
 These one-time emergency grants do not need to be paid back.

 Applications will be reviewed by a four-person committee, composed of a representative from the faculty, Finance, Human Resources, and University of Redlands Staff and Administrators Assembly (URSAA).
 All requests will remain confidential.
 Awards relating to the current COVID-19 pandemic (and other national states of emergency) are exempt from taxes, while other grants are taxable.